JokinAce/CSGO-PythonDumper/README.md

-# CSGO-GithubDumper
+# CSGO-PythonDumper
-Uses HazeDumper to get and send everything to a repository via API of Github.
+Uses HazeDumper to get offsets and parse the json format into python syntax

 # Credits
 _UltraHD_